-1029.16.1 Discontinuous handrails.
-Where there is seating on both sides of the aisle, the mid-aisle handrails shall be discontinuous with gaps or breaks at intervals not exceeding five rows to facilitate access to seating and to permit crossing from one side of the aisle to the other.
-These gaps or breaks shall have a clear width of not less than 22 inches (559 mm) and not greater than 36 inches (914 mm), measured horizontally, and the mid-aisle handrail shall have rounded terminations or bends.

-1029.16.2 Handrail termination.
-Handrails located on the side of stepped aisles shall return to a wall, guard or the walking surface or shall be continuous to the handrail of an adjacent stepped aisle flight.
+- 1030.16.1 Discontinuous mid-aisle handrails.
+Where there is seating on both sides of the aisle, the mid-aisle handrails shall be discontinuous.
+Where a stepped aisle is required to have two handrails, the mid-aisle handrails shall be discontinuous.
+Gaps or breaks shall be provided at intervals not exceeding five rows to facilitate access to seating and to permit crossing from one side of the aisle to the other.
+These gaps or breaks shall have a clear width of not less than 22 inches (559 mm) and not greater than 36 inches (914 mm), measured horizontally, and the mid-aisle handrail shall have rounded terminations or bends. - 1030.16.2 Handrail termination.
+Handrails located on the side of stepped aisles shall return to a wall, guard or the walking surface or shall be continuous to the handrail of an adjacent stepped aisle flight. - 1030.16.3 Mid-aisle termination.

-1029.16.3 Mid-aisle termination.
 Mid-aisle handrails shall not extend beyond the lowest riser and shall terminate within 18 inches (381 mm), measured horizontally, from the lowest riser.
 Handrail extensions are not required.